How to Travel on a Budget

 3. Minimize the Exchange Rate “Penalty”

-Every time you use your card overseas, your local bank coverts the transaction into your local currency for billing purposes and takes a little off the top for doing so.
-Thus the official rate you see online is not what you actually get.
-That’s the interbank rate, and unless you become a major bank, you’re not going to get that rate.
-All we can do is get as close as we can to that rate.
-To avoid being on the real losing end of conversion, follow the following tips:
+Every time you use your card overseas, your local bank converts the transaction into your local currency for billing purposes and takes a little off the top for doing so.
+Thus, the official rate you see online is not what you actually get.
+That’s the interbank rate and, unless you become a major bank, you’re not going to get that rate.
+All we can do is get as close to that rate as possible.
+To do so, you need to:

 Use an ATM – ATMs offer the best exchange rate after credit cards.
 They aren’t as good as credit cards since commercial banks take a little more off the top, but it’s much better than exchanging cash.
 Money exchange offices offer the worst rates because they are so far down the food chain, they can’t get the best exchange rate (plus, they usually charge a commission as well).